Terrance Parks

-Terrance Parks (born April 14, 1990) is an American football safety who is currently a free agent.
-He played college football at Florida State University.
-He was not selected in the 2012 NFL Draft, but signed with the Kansas City Chiefs as an undrafted free agent.
+Terrance Parks (born April 14, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+He was not selected in the 2012 NFL draft, but signed with the Kansas City Chiefs as an undrafted free agent.
 Parks attended Creekside High School in Fairburn, Georgia, where he was teammates with Eric Berry and Rokevious Watkins.

 Professional career

 Kansas City Chiefs

-After going undrafted in the 2012 NFL Draft, Parks spent the 2012 NFL season as a member of the Kansas City Chiefs.
+After going undrafted in the 2012 NFL draft, Parks spent the 2012 NFL season as a member of the Kansas City Chiefs.

 Hamilton Tiger-Cats

 Parks was signed in the off-season by the Hamilton Tiger-Cats of the Canadian Football League.
 He was released by the team on June 17, 2013, and then resigned 5 days later on June 22, 2013.
 He was added to the Ti-Cats injury list on June 23, 2013 until July 6, 2013, when he returned to the team.
 He was placed back on the injury list from July 12 to 20, 2013.
 He was then released by the Ti-Cats after Week 4 of the regular season.